italo-granato/starmie/README.md

 Starmie: making population structure analyses easier
 ====================================================

 A very common part of modern population genetics analysis is inferring underlying population structure from genetic markers such as single nucleotide polymorphisms (SNPs) or microsatellites.
 The two main methods for this task are the Bayesian STRUCTURE algorithm or the frequentist ADMIXTURE.
-We have found that processing the output of these programs and performing meaningful inference and visualisation of the results is far more difficult than it should be.
+We have found that processing the output of these programs and performing meaningful inference and visualization of the results is far more difficult than it should be.
 This is why we wrote starmie.

 Some key features: